egg-user/capture-arp-packet/README.md

 # capture-arp-packet
-<h>Capture your arp packat and save to local with date based file name</h>
+<h>Capture your arp packet and save to local with date based file name</h>